hcilab/wams/README.md

 ### Basics

-A Wams app is made of **items**.
+A WAMS app is made of **items**.
 There is a number of predefined items like:

 - `square`
 - `rectangle`